vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 This is what I came up with:

 {% include figure image_path="/assets/images/sine-wave-speech/quantization_plot.svg" alt="Plot of how notes get quantized based on the scale slider" caption="
-How different notes get quantized depending on the value of the \"Scale\" slider.
+How notes get quantized depending on the value of the \"Scale\" slider.
 " %}

 By moving the slider, you increase the strength of the quantization: notice how the input frequencies cluster get pulled to the frequencies of musical notes.